IMM450Y1 - Research Project in Immunology

 There are no pre- or co-requisites, although preference is given to Immunology Specialist and Major students.

 We are now accepting applications for the 2023-24 academic year!

 Please complete this ballot in order to be considered.
 The deadline to apply is Friday, July 7, 2023.

 Report and Oral Presentation

 Each student will be required to submit a final report to the course coordinator containing the purpose, rationale, results, discussion and conclusions of the project.
 In addition, an oral presentation of about 10 minutes will be given by the student to other students in the course and their supervisors.
-It will take place the day after the end of the April exam period.
-The report is due on the Thursday before classes end.

 The grade awarded will be based on the talk 10%; report 20%; evaluation by supervisor 70%.